Like to be free? ... then: Fight for Freedom

 xprop: error: unsupported conversion for WM_SIZE_HINTS.Geometry

 so I searched and found wmctrl which works perfect.
-I wrote the following little script:
+I wrote the

 #!/bin/bash